What to expect

 How much does it cost?

-If you have private health insurance it may be possible to claim for your treatment.
-You will need to ask your insurance company about the available level of cover and whether you need to be referred by your GP or a specialist.
+Most major private health insurance providers provide cover for osteopathic treatment but you will need to ask your insurance company about the level of cover available and whether you need to be referred for treatment first by your GP or a specialist.

-All the osteopathic training schools have clinics attached, where students train, supervised by qualified osteopaths.
-Patients can get treatment there at reduced rates.
-See our list of training schools to find out whether there is a training school clinic near you.
+All the osteopathic education providers run teaching clinics and offer reduced rates for treatment.
+Patients are treated by senior students under the supervision of qualified osteopathic tutors.
+See our list of training providers to find out whether there is a training clinic near you.

 Because of the physical nature of the treatment, it is not unusual to sometimes feel sore in the first 24-48 hours after treatment.
 Your osteopath will explain any likely reactions that you could expect.
 If you have any concerns it is important to contact the osteopath and ask their advice.
 It may require more than one visit before your problem is resolved.
 The osteopath will review your progress at each subsequent visit and seek your consent to any changes to your treatment plan.

 Is referral from a doctor necessary?